|

 proper but which are nevertheless absolutely essential to its feel--I especially

-love the sequence in which one of the rabbis (George Wyner) recounts the parable
+one of the rabbis (George Wyner) recounts the parable

 of “The Goy’s Teeth.”
 The direction is pitch-perfect in the way that it